 Undergraduate Migrations Scholars

-These seven students across colleges are passionate about critical migration issues, and many of them are migration studies minors.
-In addition to participating in Migrations initiative programs, they will coordinate an undergraduate migration research symposium, as well as monthly migrations events throughout the semester.
+In addition to participating in Migrations initiative programs, the undergraduate Migrations scholars coordinate an annual research symposium, as well as monthly migrations events throughout the semester.

 Danielle’s interests include the environment, public health, and human displacement.
 Her interest in migrations stems from her work on sea turtle conservation with an NGO she co-founded when she lived in Costa Rica.
 She hopes to keep exploring migration through a multidisciplinary lens encompassing science, history, economics, politics, ethics, and agriculture.

 Industrial and Labor Relations